pokt-network/pocket-network-protocol/utility/README.md

 #### 3.7.2 Send Transaction

-The only state modification an Account may execute is a `SendMsg` of tokens from one account to another.
+The only state modification an Account may execute is a `SendMsg` of POKT from one account to another.

 ```go
 type SendMsg interface {